darrionn33/restaurant-page/README.md

-# restaurant-page
+# Restaurant Page

-Made with create-webpack-app.
+A simple restaurant menu made with JS!